-Fabio Costa studied with Kurt Masur at masterclasses with the São Paulo State Symphony Orchestra in 2003 and 2001.
+Fabio Costa was tutored by Kurt Masur in masterclasses with the São Paulo State Symphony Orchestra (OSESP) in 2003 and 2001.
 As a participant at the Academia Chigiana (Siena, Italy), Costa studied with Gianluigi Gelmetti.
 In 2001, he was also selected to participate in the National Conducting Institute with the National Symphony Orchestra, under guidance of Leonard Slatkin.

 Fabio Costa studied at the Vienna Universität für Musik und Darstellende Kunst from 1996 to 1999, as a fellow of the Brazilian Department of Education (CAPES) in the classes of Uros Lajovic (conducting) and Konrad Leitner (opera).
 Operas directed and conducted there included The Magic Flute, Le Nozze di Figaro, La Bohéme, The Metamorphosis (B.R.Deutsch, World Premiere).
 During his studies in Vienna, Costa joined as a singer ensembles such as Wiener Singverein, Wiener Kammerchor, Concentus Vocalis Wien, Schoenberg Chor, among others, occasionally also as a pianist (Wiener Kammerchor, 1998 European Tour).

 In 1997, Costa was accepted by Claudio Abbado in a special hospitating status to follow all his musical activities during the Salzburger Festspiele (Salzburg Festival) of that year, a particularly impregnating and formative formative experience.